Skip to main content

 Meghan Markle’s Entire Docuseries ‘Stems From a Hatred and Jealousy of Kate Middleton,’ According to Royal Commentator

-Some of the claims discussed on Twitter did leave viewers scratching their heads.
+Some of the other claims made left viewers scratching their heads as well.
 The claim about how the duchess didn’t wear bright colors because she wanted to “blend in” with the family not “stand out” or “embarrass” them is one.
 As fans pointed out, she was pictured wearing vibrant colors on plenty of occasions.

 Another thing being challenged is the prince’s claim that he had to propose to Meghan while in the U.K.